vishal889676/upLoad-File/README.md

          The component tracks the upload and summarization processes, providing feedback to the user.
          CORS Issues:

-    ##  Challenge faced In(Frontend) File Handling: CORS (Cross-Origin Resource Sharing) errors occurred when the frontend tried to communicate with the backend.
+      - **challengefaced In(Frontend) File Handling**: CORS (Cross-Origin Resource Sharing) errors occurred when the frontend tried to communicate with the backend.

 ### Section-2: Backend (Express.js)
    - **File Handling**: The backend was set up using Express.js, a popular web framework for Node.js.
 We used `express-fileupload` to handle file uploads.
 This middleware was chosen for its simplicity and ease of integration.
    - **Routing**: A separate router (`fileHandler.js`) was created to handle file-related operations.
 This router was then mounted on the main application, allowing for modular code organization.
    - **Concurrent Requests**: Express.js inherently supports handling multiple concurrent requests.
 To ensure scalability, middleware was used to efficiently process incoming requests without blocking the event loop.

    ### Challenge faced in Backend
      1. In File Handling
       - **Challenge*: Handling various file types (PDF, DOCX, TXT) and ensuring they were processed correctly.
       - **Solution**: `express-fileupload` was chosen due to its simplicity and effectiveness in handling multipart file uploads.
 The files were saved to a specific directory, and errors were managed using try-catch blocks

      2. In Concurrent Request Handling
        - **Challenge**: Ensuring the backend could handle multiple concurrent requests without performance degradation.
        - **Solution**:  Leveraged Node.js's non-blocking I/O and asynchronous capabilities.
 The architecture was designed to avoid bottlenecks, and stress testing was conducted to validate  the server’s performance under load.